One You South Gloucestershire Privacy Notice

 Your Privacy Information

-One You South Gloucestershire is a healthy lifestyles and wellbeing service for people over the age of 18 who live in South Gloucestershire or are registered with a GP practice in South Gloucestershire.
+One You South Gloucestershire is a healthy lifestyles and wellbeing service for people who live in South Gloucestershire or are registered with a GP practice in South Gloucestershire.

 Please read this One You South Gloucestershire privacy notice in conjunction with the Council’s general privacy information which can be found at: South Gloucestershire Council Data Protection Policy and Privacy Notice